junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Dean is on the ground, backing up, holding himself, both of the guns in his hand are out of bullets.
 His old self is preparing for a deadly strike.

-Cas tears him away from Dean, unfolding his own true forms.
+Cas tears him away from Dean, unfolding his own true form.
 The wings are barely healed, the new bullet wounds slow his vessel down, but Dean is here.
 If he loses, it would mean his old self -- if he keeps following the orders as he knows he would -- is going to kill Dean. *He*, would be the one who causes Dean's death.
 And Cas can't allow that to happen.

 He fights like there is no future, and his old self is no match.
-Drinking in his own grace, he knows his past self would be wounded for decades maybe centuries, but he's here now, with no memory of this encounter, which means there is no consequence too severe to bear.
+Drinking in his own grace, he knows his past self would be wounded for decades, maybe centuries, but he's here now, with no memory of this encounter, which means there is no consequence too severe to bear.
 He drains his past self and wipes the memory, sending him back to Heaven.

 Like he told Dean, his past self has the luxury of healing slowly, he doesn't.